Scanbuy-Inc/dcoupon-public-docs/publishers-api/README.md

 ### Stores

-If retailer_token is sent without using promotion_token, this method returns a list of stores associated with the retailer filtered using other parameters sent in the request.
-OR
-If promotion_token is sent, returns  a list of stores available to redeem the promotion filtered with the parameters sent in the request. promotion_token can be combined with retailer_tokens, to filter only stores from those retailers.
+Return a list of stores associated with a retailer identified by its retailer API token.
+(Use retailer_token , not promotion_token ) OR Returns all active promotions associated to the publisher identified by the API token filtered with the parameters sent in the request, including a list of stores from the retailer.
+(Use promotion_token , can combine with retailer_tokens) Requires either promotion_token OR retailer_token.
+Or both can be used.

 Requires either promotion_token OR retailer_token OR both can be used.